EngredV/CS370-ProjectTwo/README.md

 I consider that my ethical responsibilities to the end user and the organization are the following:
 - Bias and fairness – I need to ensure that reinforcement learning models are trained on diverse scenarios in order to prevent bias in its decision-making.
 - Transparency and explainability – I need to ensure that the decisions that the AI makes are understandable to humans.
 This means that the intelligent agent’s state-action values need to be interpretable so that humans can understand why it makes its choices.
-- User data and privacy – This is one is what the end user tends to worry about the most which of course we need to ensure that data protection is properly set in place.
-This is an essential and cannot be ignored.
+- User data and privacy – This one is what the end user tends to worry about the most which of course we need to ensure that data protection is properly set in place.
+This is essential and cannot be ignored.
 - Safety considerations – I need to ensure that reinforcement learning intelligent agents that are used in critical applications such as healthcare or self-driving cars are properly tested out in order to prevent any harmful or unintended behaviors.

 Overall, my ethical responsibilities to the end user and the organization falls in that I need to ensure that the AI systems that are built not only benefit society but also minimize its risks.